MicrosoftDocs/Viva/Viva/glint/setup/copilot-managers.md

 In many reports, you have the option to see comments and drill down into them with Copilot. **In this instance, Copilot is embedded within the existing reporting flow.**

-Follow this procedure to view a specific set of comments and have them summarized by Copilot in Viva Glint.
+Follow this procedure to view a specific set of comments and summarize them using Copilot in Viva Glint.
 This procedure works for any option to see comments when Copilot is enabled:

 1. From the Glint dashboard, select **Reports.**
 2. Choose the report you wish to see.
 In this example, **Team Summary.**